 Note for 2021: We are updating this list as we receive the latest information.
 Be sure to confirm all information with the organizers as there may be updates at any time, as well as changes to events for social distancing and safety.

 It wouldn’t be the holidays in Portland without a visit to the Oregon Zoo’s annual winter festival, ZooLights.
-During the Multnomah County “freeze,” the drive-through experience is open every night.
-If the zoo is allowed to reopen, they will also offer the walk-through experience.
+In addition to the classic walk through a dazzling display of 1.5 million lights, you can bring your family and friends to explore the lights by car with a drive-through experience on select nights.
 Check the website for the latest information.